okteto/katacoda-scenarios/getting-started/step2.md

 `git clone https://github.com/okteto/samples && cd samples/python-kubectl`{{execute}}

-Verify that your kubernetes cluster is ready to run.
+Verify that your kubernetes cluster is ready to run, it might take up to a minute.
 `kubectl get nodes`{{execute}}

 Deploy the production version of the `vote` app.